 - Driving under the influence of alcohol or drugs

 If any of these things caused your accident, you might be able to pursue compensation from the liable party.

-Who Could be Held Liable for the Accident?
+Who Can be Held Liable for the Commercial Truck Accidents?

 One of the biggest differences between truck accidents and car accidents is the number of parties that can be held liable.
 In a car crash, the other driver is usually the only one who could be held responsible.
 However, in a truck accident, you may be able to pursue compensation from many parties, including the: